GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/importing-a-post-from-another-wordpress-site/en.md

 # Importing a post from another WordPress site

+This recipe demonstrates how we can import a post from another WordPress site, by connecting to its GraphQL endpoint, fetching the data, and importing it locally.

+(Not demonstrated here, but also possible is to connect to its WP REST API endpoints).

 ## When associated resources already exist

 Mention that the "slug" is the common ID between origin and local websites.
 Then, if the local website already has a post with that same slug, the process is halted.